 Dialogue: "Man, I got 'The Good, the Bad and the Ugly' herbal."

 Will, Jack, and Norrington hold their swords at each other forming a triangle much like the triangle created for Clint Eastwood, Eli Wallach, and Lee Van Cleef make when they are about to have the climatic showdown.
+Jack's run is also a reference to Wallach's through Sad Hill Cemetery, although flailing his arms instead of keeping them down and slightly out at the sides.

 Two main characters discuss Lee Van Klief's character in the film.